AGQ-CDT/group-blog/content/posts/Maths-whoisshe.md

 The pattern reveals a maddening catch-22: women are interrupted more, speak less, yet are still seen as talking too much.
-For a woman, taking a central role in a conversation is as comfortable as blasting death metal in a yoga class.
+For a woman, taking a central role in conversation is as comfortable as blasting death metal in a yoga class.